 AlcoholEdu is a web-based alcohol education program designed to assist students in making healthy decisions regarding alcohol use in college.
 The program takes approximately 1.5 hours to complete and includes information on:

 - factors that influence people’s decisions and attitudes about drinking;

-- alcohol’s effect on learning and memory
+- alcohol’s effect on the brain and body;

-- blood alcohol concentration and low-risk drinking strategies
+- blood alcohol concentration and low-risk drinking strategies;

 Q. How do students access the course?

 A. Log in to the New Student To-Do List to access Part 1 of the course; it will become available July 11, 2016.
 You will receive an email with the link to access Part 2 of the course when it becomes available in September..

 Q. An organization I am joining requires a "Certificate of Completion" from AlcoholEdu.
 How do I get one?

 A. Students can log in to their course at any time after finishing Part 1 and the Part 2 follow-up.
 Simply click on the link provided within AlcoholEdu to view and print a Certificate of Completion.